GeorgeDombrovskyi/Terminal_gls/README.md

 # Terminal_vlc
->Some text, for nothing
+>Some text, for nothing.
-some code
+>some code.

 some another text